Relintai/pandemonium_engine_docs/usage/plugins/running_code_in_the_editor.md

 Try it out
 -----------

-Add a `Sprite` node to your scene and set the texture to Godot icon.
+Add a `Sprite` node to your scene and set the texture to Pandemonium icon.
 Attach and open a script, and change it to this:

 gdscript GDScript